robcarlan/ProceduralCity/README.md

 `qmake ProceduralCity.pro`

 and then just `make`.
 I wasn't able to test the program fully with Linux, as my graphics card (NVidia 480m) doesnt have recent enough OpenGL to support the indexed rendering.

+### Todos

+**Saving and loading**

+Include a configuration file for specifying the whole strucutre - maps, building parameters and final outputs Output formats for each stage. i.e. using the OpenStreetMap format.
+Should allow each stage to be a separate program ideally.

+**Better CSG**

+Better examples using the CSG models.

+**Unique models**

+Allow loading of models of a variety of formats which can be loaded in at placeholders following specific conditions.
+I.e. a park.